lrank/Robust_and_Privacy_preserving_Text_Representations/Pytorch/sentiment/README.md

 **Please Notice**:
 I have uploaded the processed dataset `WWW2015_processed`, so you would not need to run `build_dataset.py`.
 The Python3 file only shows the pre-processing procedure.

+- baseline_model.py

+It is a Python3 file to implement TextCNN classification with the dataset.

+- adv_model.py

+It is a Python3 file to implement TextCNN sentiment classification with adversarial training.